Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/README.md

 ## Overview

 This sample demonstrates an Angular single-page application (SPA) that lets users sign-in with Azure Active Directory (Azure AD) using the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular).
-In addition, this sample also demonstrates how to use [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) client with MSAL as a custom authentication provider to call the Graph API.
+In addition, this sample also demonstrates how to use [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) client with MSAL as a custom authentication provider to call the Graph API on behalf of a user.

-Here you'll learn about [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [acquiring a token](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-acquire-token), [calling a protected web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-call-api), as well as [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **silent token acquisition**, **working with multiple resources** and more.
+Here you'll learn about [Access Tokens](https://aka.ms/access-tokens), [acquiring a token](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-acquire-token), [calling a protected web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-call-api), as well as [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **silent token acquisition**, **working with multiple resources** and more.

 > :information_source: See the community call: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)

 ## Scenario

-1. The client Angular SPA uses the Microsoft Authentication Library (MSAL) to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client Angular SPA uses the Microsoft Authentication Library (MSAL) to sign-in a user with **Azure AD** and obtain a JWT access token for Ms Graph API.
-1. The access token is used as a *bearer* token to authorize the user to call the Microsoft Graph protected by **Azure AD**.
+1. The access token is used as a *bearer* token to authorize the user to call the Microsoft Graph Api.

 ![Overview](./ReadmeFiles/topology.png)